clauseHQ/clause-model-library/README.md

 # clause-model-library

-A library of reuseable models for use in smart contracts that conform to the [Cicero Template Specification](https://github.com/accordproject/cicero)
+A library of reuseable models for use throughout the Clause stack.

-These models use the modelling language from [Hyperledger Composer](https://hyperledger.github.io/composer/v0.19/reference/cto_language).
+These models use the [Concerto modelling language](https://github.com/accordproject/concerto) from Accord Project.